 ✔️ Helps tenants look after the property

-✔️ Tenants are more likely to report problems
+✔️ Residents are more likely to report problems

 ✔️ It’s an opportunity to clarify grey areas, like who maintains the garden

-Ultimately, welcome packs mean happier tenants, which saves you time, stress and money.
+Ultimately, welcome packs mean happier residents, which saves you time, stress and money.

-Your tenancy pack can include whatever you think is relevant to your new tenants.
-However, there are a few documents that you must give your tenants by law, which you can include in the welcome pack.
+Your tenancy pack can include whatever you think is relevant to your new residents.
+However, there are a few documents that you must give your residents by law, which you can include in the welcome pack.

-Your tenant should have already signed a tenancy agreement and you are required to provide them with a copy.
+Your resident should have already signed a tenancy agreement and you are required to provide them with a copy.

 This guide to tenancy agreements from the National Residential Landlords Association (NRLA) provides detailed information on tenancy agreements and what they should include.